1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 4.md

 			- Saprotrophs: Lives in or on non living organic matter, secreting digestive enzymes into it and absorbing the products.
-	- Mixotroph: Appears to be both Heterotrophic and Autotrophic **Food Chains**:shows the flow of energy through the trophic levels of a feeding relationship **Trophic level: feeding posistion of an organism in a food chain**
+	- Mixotroph: Appears to be both Heterotrophic and Autotrophic **Food Chains**:shows the flow of energy through the trophic levels of a feeding relationship **Trophic level: feeding position of an organism in a food chain**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYzODQyNTg2OCwtMjAzNDgyMTkzMywtMT
-I4OTkxMzg5MiwtNDUxNDUzOTEsLTE5MDMzOTE1NzhdfQ==
+eyJoaXN0b3J5IjpbNTAwMzMzMDczLC02Mzg0MjU4NjgsLTIwMz
+Q4MjE5MzMsLTEyODk5MTM4OTIsLTQ1MTQ1MzkxLC0xOTAzMzkx
+NTc4XX0=
 -->